daum/sql-join-checker/README.md

 Completed check.
 ````

-To use this edit the runSetfiveChecker.php file and at the top put the query, your db user, password, and name.

-The class can be easily modified to run through a list of SQL queries so you don't need to edit it each time.
+To use the SetfiveJoinChecker class view the examples in example.php.